isamu-isozaki/teamai_test/product/index.html.md

 - See example design below: There is a subtle pulsating blue dot to draw a user's attention.
 - This plants a seed in the user's mind that they can go and investigate that feature at a later time.
-- If at the current moment they don't want to be disturbed, they can just ignore it because it is only a slight visual disturbance (as compared to a banner which takes up more screen real estate).
+- If at the current moment they don't want to be disturbed, they can just ignore it because it is only a slight visual disturbance (as compared to a banner which takes up more screen real estate/index.html.md).

 - The pulsating blue dot UI element should be dismissible, with the same dismissibility requirements as banners, for the same trust reasons discussed above.